Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Simulated Social Environment

 To establish the ‘Following’ relationship between users, we adopt the premise that individuals inclined to follow users who express similar opinions, as suggested by \cite{zhou2009finding}.
 Once we have the categorised polarity of each tweet, we then hypothesise that individuals with the same polarity category hold similar opinions.

 Therefore, we explore two link methods: a Follow Dynamics and a Follow-Unfollow Dynamics.
 In both cases, if two users consistently align in the same opinion category over a few consecutive steps, they are considered likely to follow each other, with a follow probability.
 In Follow-Unfollow Dynamics, the exist follow link may also break with an unfollow probability, if the opinions of two people differ during the consecutive steps.
+Details of follow link update and unfollow link update are given in Algorithm \ref{alg:update_link} and Algorithm \ref{alg:un_update_link}.